 ALLIE ABACHERLIE (Lafayette college)

 CAROLYNN KEAL (southern connecticut state university)

 SAMANTHA CLYNE (Amity Youth Lacrosse | University of New Haven)

 Amy Archambault - REMBY (ADMINISTRATIVE DIRECTOR):

 Amy Archambault Remby is a 2008 graduate from the College of the Holy Cross.
 During her career as a Crusader, she was named the 2005 Patriot League Rookie of the Year and earned first-team and second-team All-Patriot League honors for consecutive years.
 She played on two Patriot League championship teams that earned automatic bids to the NCAA Championships in 2006 and 2007.
 After the 2007 season, she was invited to play for the USA Athletes International team competing in Australia.
 In 2008, she received the John A. Meegan Athletic Achievement Award from the College’s Varsity Club.
 Upon graduation, in 2009, Archambault - Remby served as a Volunteer Assistant at Trinity College while continuing to work with Nor’easter Lacrosse.
 While in pursuit of a Masters of Fine Arts degree at the University of Pennsylvania, she served as a Strength and Conditioning Assistant in 2010 and Volunteer Assistant for the Women’s Lacrosse Ivy League Champions in 2011.
 Summer of 2011, she was named Head Coach of the USA Athletes International team competing in Germany and earned 2nd place in the Berlin Open.
-Archambault - Remby is currently Studio Supervisor and Lecturer at College of the Holy Cross and resides in Massachusetts.
-Though she is no stranger to Connecticut as she was a former graduate of Conard High School, West Hartford.
+Archambault - Remby is currently Studio Supervisor and Lecturer at College of the Holy Cross and resides in Simsbury, CT.
+She was a graduate of Conard High School in West Hartford, CT.